floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/07-evaluation.typ

 Where $v_i$ and $v_j$ are methods belonging and not belonging to $M_c$ respectively, and $italic("calls")(v_i, v_j)$ returns the number of method calls present in the body of method $v_i$ made to method $v_j$.

 The total coupling of a solution is the sum of the individual couplings of all microservice candidates $M_c$.
+A lower total coupling indicates a better decomposition.

 $ italic("Coupling") = sum_(M_c in S) italic("coup")(M_c) $ <total_coupling_formula>

-A lower total coupling indicates a better decomposition.

 ==== Size

 // https://wiki.c2.com/?AbcMetric
 Size of a microservice candidate can be defined in several different ways.
-In @automatedmodularization, we identified several publications that use the size metric as introduced by #cite_full(<wu_etal_2005>), who defined size as the number of source code files or classes in a microservice candidate.
+In @automatedmodularization, we identified several publications that use the size metric as introduced by #cite_full(<wu_etal_2005>), defined size as the number of source code files or classes in a service.
 Other definitions of size include the number of methods, or the number of lines of code.
-However, these definitions have the disadvantage that they only describe the size of a microservice candidate superficially, without considering the structure of the code.
+However, these definitions have the disadvantage that they describe the size of a microservice candidate without considering the structure of the code.

 #cite_full(<fitzpatrick_1997>) developed the ABC size metric, which takes into account the number of assignments, branches, and conditions in a method.
-Using not only the number of lines of code, but also the complexity of the code, the ABC size metric describes the size of a method more accurately.
+Using the number of lines of code, as well as the structure, the ABC size metric describes the size of a method more accurately.
 Methods with a high ABC size are harder to understand, and more prone to errors and bugs.

 The ABC size of a method consists of a vector $angle.l A, B, C angle.r$, where: